 - ID required when requesting a mail-in ballot:

 The signature on your absentee ballot application will be compared to the signature on your voter registration card to ensure they match.

 Your signature on the return envelope will be compared to the signature on your voter registration card to ensure they match.
 If you forget to sign the return envelope, your ballot might be rejected.
 Additionally, your voted ballot must be signed by 2 witnesses or a Notary Public.

-Contact your Local Election Office if you have questions.
+Contact your local election office if you have questions.

 This is the statewide agency that is ultimately responsible for Rhode Island elections.
-You can contact them with questions, but your Local Election Office will probably respond faster.
+You can contact them with questions, but your local election office will probably respond faster.

 Rhode Island State Board of Elections 50 Branch Ave.
 Providence, RI 02904‐2790